Is Google Meet The Same As Google Duo?

 Is Meet similar to Duo?

 Not entirely.
-Google Duo was for casual video calls, while Google Meet was a separate app designed for video calling.
-Now, the merged Google Meet offers features from both, allowing you to make quick calls or schedule formal meetings.
+Duo features was used for casual video calls and meaningful and fun interactions, while the Google Meet app was a separate app designed for video calling in professional settings.
+Now, the merged Google Meet offers features from both, allowing you to make quick calls or schedule formal meetings, even on your Chromebook.

 Why did Google merge Duo and Meet?